JesseCol/winui-host/README.md

 Other notes:
 * Disconnecting the child ContentIsland from its hosting ChildSiteLink isn't currently supported.
-The sample shows how to remove the child content from the scene by calling childContentLink.Dispose().
+The sample shows how to remove the child content from the scene by calling childSiteLink.Dispose().